 Store pulled pork tightly wrapped in aluminum foil and then stashed in airtight containers or zip-top bags.

 Ensure that the containers or bags are sturdy enough to stand up to freezing and thawing – you don’t want to lose your BBQ to freezer burn.

 Flatten out the freezer bags or use shallow containers to stack easily in the freezer.

 Remember to mark the date of freezing so that you don’t inadvertently keep the pork too long and risk food safety.

 How Long Is Pulled Pork Good for After Thawing?

-According to the USDA, there are three safe ways to thaw pork leftovers: in the refrigerator, in a cold water bag with as much air removed as possible, and in the microwave.
-Avoid thawing shredded pork at room temperature.
+According to the USDA, there are three safe ways to thaw fresh pork leftovers: in the refrigerator, in a cold water bag, and in the microwave.
+Avoid thawing pork at room temperature.